 Many homeowners do not want a lockbox on their front door, so it can be in a hidden location, and that can be disclosed from the listing agent of the location for accessibility.

-Another option is to have seller/tenant controlled lockbox.
+Another option is to have a seller/tenant-controlled lockbox.
 I have used this many times, and just ask the seller to leave the lockbox outside when they are leaving, and when they return they can bring it back to their home.

-The cons of utilizing a lockbox include the following:
+The cons of using a lockbox include the following:

 Not everyone follows showing instructions.
-There are some agents who do not necessarily read the showing instructions, or if they see one on a house they might open it up and go in.
+There are some agents who do not necessarily read or following showing instructions.
+If they see a lockbox on a house they might open it up and go in.
 They might be driving by and see a lockbox and open it.
-I have had buyers ask me to open a home, but I will not without proper showing instructions from the listing agent.

-Even though your listing agent may have a good rapport with the showing agent, you do not know who is coming in the house.
+Despite the fact that the listing agent may have a good rapport with the showing agent, you want to know who is viewing your home.
 Putting away all valuables, collectibles and prescriptions reduces risk.

-There truly are pros and cons to utilizing a lockbox, and the benefit of course on a vacant home is the immediate accessibility.
-Using a lockbox on a luxury home may not be indicated, and the expectation of the homeowner needs to be discussed with the agents.
-Overall, the benefit of a listing agent being present at the showing and presenting the home to potential buyers is a benefit to the seller.
+There truly are pros and cons to using a lockbox.
+The benefit of course on a vacant home is the immediate accessibility.
+The benefits of using lockbox records who is entering the home.
+The benefit of a listing agent being present at the showing allows the agent to showcase the property.
+Presenting the home to potential buyers is a benefit to the seller.

 If you enjoyed this article, please consider sharing it across your social media platform.

-For other information about showing your home from other Real Estate Professional around the country, please check out the articles below:
+For other information about using a lockbox and showing your home from other Real Estate Professional around the country, please check out the articles below:

 Yes, strangers will pee in your toilet.
 A non-essential guide to home selling inconveniences via Conor MacEvilly, Seattle Real Estate

-How to Sell Your Occupied Home via Michelle Gibson, Wellington Florida
+How to Sell Your Occupied Home via Michelle Gibson, Wellington Fl Real Estate

 Should I Use a Discount Broker to Sell my Home? via Paul Sian, Cincinnati and Northern Kentucky Real Estate